bgian/Sketch-iOS-Library/README.md

 #### Process

-1. Create a few colorful shapes
+1. Created a few colorful shapes to blur
-2. Render and export each [type of blur](https://developer.apple.com/reference/uikit/uiblureffectstyle) over these shapes in Xcode:
+2. Rendered and exported each [type of blur](https://developer.apple.com/reference/uikit/uiblureffectstyle) over the shapes in Xcode:
   - ExtraLight
   - Light
   - Dark
-3. Replicate each blur type in Sketch
+3. Replicated each blur type in Sketch

 ## UIFontTextStyle
 Apple’s system fonts are designed for legibility and provide a variety of sizes which automatically react to accessibility features.
 You can read more about why it’s best to use system fonts on the [iOS Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/visual-design/typography/).